 Sunflower seeds are an everyday product.
 You can get them all year round in every supermarket and in excellent organic quality.

-They are also available in health food stores andonline shops.
-They come in different varieties: roasted, salted and unsalted, peeled and unpeeled.
+They are also available in health food stores and online shops and come in different varieties: roasted, salted and unsalted, peeled and unpeeled.